The Ultimate Guide to Hiking Minaret Lake (in the Stunning Sierra Nevadas)

 • Minaret Lake crowds: You probably won’t be alone on this trail, but the crowds usually aren’t too bad overall.

-• Do you need a permit to hike Minaret lake?
+• Do you need a permit to hike Minaret Lake?
 Permits are required if you are backpacking & camping, but not for day hiking this trail.

 • How difficult is hiking Minaret Lake?
 Moderate to strenuous.
 This trail has some elevation gain, but it’s fairly spread out over the whole hike.